-Laser scar removal is a non-invasive scar treatment.
+Laser scar removal is a non-invasive scars treatment.
 The light of the laser can change the color of the scar, as well as its size and its shape.
 Depending on the type of scar you have, our team may use a particular laser to get the desired results.
-With that being said, we’ve seen great outcomes using the Icon™ laser treatment for scar reduction.
+With that being said, we’ve seen great outcomes using the Icon™ laser treatment for scars reduction.

 Chemical peels are another tool that we can use to treat scars.
 The chemical peel removes the external layer of skin, revealing the smoother skin underneath.
 To get the best results from chemical peels, you will likely need multiple treatments.

 Scarring can negatively affect your appearance.
 It can affect your self-esteem and your self-worth.
-Thankfully, there are a number of effective scar treatments available right here at Le Reve Anti-Aging & Weight Loss Center for dealing with these blemishes.
+Thankfully, there are a number of effective scars treatments available right here at Le Reve skincare Anti-Aging & Weight Loss Center for dealing with these blemishes.
 Contact us today for a consultation in Fort Worth!